Walderslade Primary School

 - When a child has an EHCP the SENCo works closely with all the professionals involved.
 EHCPs are also reviewed annually by all concerned including the pupil, parents/carers and SENCo.

 - Being involved in the identification of colleagues SEND-related continued professional development (CPD) needs and, where possible and appropriate, contributing to the in-service training of staff.

 - The Head Teacher has overall responsibility for all the children in his care.

 The SENCo is responsible for coordinating the day-to-day provision of education for children with special educational needs.

 - Monitoring the movement of children within the SEN system in school.

 - Coordinating provision for children with special needs, including time-tabling support.

-- Allocating resources for children with SEN.
+- Allocating resources for children with SEND.

 - Maintaining the school database and overseeing record keeping for children with SEN.